 Equity Method and Non-marketable Equity Investments.
 Equity investments for which we have significant influence, but not control, over the investee and are not the primary beneficiary of the investee's activities are accounted for under the equity method.
 Our share of gains and losses in equity method investments are recorded in investment and other income (expense), net.
 We eliminate unrealized profit or loss related to transactions with equity method investees in relation to our ownership interest in the investee, which is recorded as a component of equity in net earnings (losses) in investees in investment and other income (expense), net.
 Non-marketable equity investments (for which we do not have significant influence or control) are investments without readily determinable fair values that are recorded based on initial cost minus impairment, if any, plus or minus adjustments resulting from observable price changes in orderly transactions for identical or similar securities, if any.
-All gains and losses on investments in non-marketable equity method and non-marketable equity investments for events or circumstances that could indicate the investments are impaired, such as a deterioration in the investee's financial condition and business forecasts and lower valuations in recently completed or anticipated financings, and recognize a charge to investment and other income (expense), net for the difference between the estimated fair value and the carrying value.
-For equity method investments, we record impairment losses in earnings only when impairments are considered other-thantemporary.
+All gains and losses on investments in non-marketable equity securities, realized and unrealized, are recognized in investment and other income (expense), net.
+We monitor equity method and non-marketable equity investments for events or circumstances that could indicate the investments are impaired, such as a deterioration in the investee's financial condition and business forecasts and lower valuations in recently completed or anticipated financings, and recognize a charge to investment and other income (expense), net for the difference between the estimated fair value and the carrying value.
+For equity method investments, we record impairment losses in earnings only when impairments are considered other-than-temporary.

 Derivatives.
 Our primary objectives for holding derivative instruments are to manage foreign exchange risk for certain foreign currency revenues, operating expenses, receivables and payables and to manage interest rate risk associated with our cash equivalents, marketable securities and long-term debt.
 Derivative instruments are recorded at fair value and included in other current or noncurrent assets or liabilities based on their maturity dates.
 Counterparties to these derivative instruments are all major banking institutions.
+At September 24, 2023, the aggregate fair value of our derivative instruments recorded in total assets and in total liabilities were \$32 million and \$317 million, respectively.
 At September 25, 2022, the aggregate fair value of our derivative instruments recorded in total assets and in total liabilities were \$271 million and \$346 million, respectively.
-At September 26, 2021, the aggregate fair value of our derivative instruments recorded in total assets and in total liabilities were \$42 million and \$111 million, respectively.

 Foreign Currency Hedges: We manage our exposure to foreign exchange market risks, when deemed appropriate, through the use of derivative instruments, including foreign currency forward and option contracts with financial counterparties, that may or may not be designated as hedging instruments.
-At September 25, 2022 and September 26, 2021, these derivative instruments had maturity dates between one and 21 months.
+These derivative instruments generally have maturity dates between one and 24 months.
 Gains and losses arising from such contracts that are designated as cash flow hedging instruments are recorded as a component of accumulated other comprehensive income (loss) as gains and losses on derivative instruments, net of income taxes.
 The hedging gains and losses in accumulated other comprehensive income (loss) are subsequently reclassified to revenues or costs and expenses, as applicable, in the consolidated statements of operations in the same period in which the underlying transactions affect our earnings.
-The cash flows associated with derivative instruments designated as cash flow hedging instruments are classified as cash flows from operating activities in the consolidated statements of cash flows, which is the same category as the hedged transaction.

 For foreign currency forward contracts not designated as hedging instruments, the changes in fair value are recorded in investment and other income (expense), net in the period of change.

-The cash flows associated with such derivative instruments not designated as hedging instruments are classified as cash flows from operating activities in the consolidated statements of cash flows, which is the same category as the hedged transaction.
+The cash flows associated with such derivative instruments are classified as cash flows from operating activities in the consolidated statements of cash flows, which is the same category as the hedged transaction.